 The Project

 After Action was a narrative-driven exploration game created as a final project for my English class, inspired by The Things They Carried.
 The player takes the role of a squad leader injured in battle who must piece together what happened by exploring the base, reading documents, and collecting words to fill in a fragmented After Action report.
-There were multiple correct solutions, each revealing a slightly different interpretation, mirroring the book’s themes of memory, trauma, and uncertainty.
+There are multiple correct solutions, each revealing a slightly different interpretation of the events, mirroring the book’s themes of memory, trauma, and uncertainty.

 What I Learned